-To add comments to an issue, i.e. to see the Comment button, you must have both of the following project permissions for the issue's relevant project:
+To add comments to an issue, you must have the following permissions for the relevant project:

-- Browse Project permission to view the issue to be commented on - Add Comments permission to add a comment to the issue.
+- Browse projectpermission to view the issue you want to comment on. - Add comments permission to add a comment to the issue.
+Without this permission, you wont see the Commentbutton.